Award winning UK Motivational Speaker

 All of Jamie’s talks are available to book as a virtual session, and feedback from clients is that these online events are just as impactful as if he were there in person:

 “Fantastic virtual session from Jamie McDonald, as ever!
 Incredible feedback from the staff many of whom included family members in the session.
 Was superb to see everyone having such fun, albeit remotely, and some wonderful dance moves by many!
 For any business, I would highly recommend using Jamie this way to tell his unique and inspiring stories of resilience and coping strategies in difficult and challenging times” – Capita

-A Covid-19 message from UK Motivational Speaker Jamie McDonald
+A personal message from Motivational Speaker Jamie McDonald

 It’s a pretty scary time for most people right now.
 I do not know about you, but I wake up every day in the hope of hearing good news, and that the impact of the virus is easing.

 But then I realise – I have no idea what life in the UK will look like when this is all over.
 Will businesses thrive again?
 Will we be able to travel as freely as we have done in the past?
 Will handshaking be off the menu at speaker events and hugging too (as a hugger, this is a terrifying thought).

 Four things we can be certain of (click to expand)

 But one thing is for sure – the widespread impact of the corona virus will come to an end at some point.